reicaro/chearn/README.md

 # Chearner
 This is a project that aims to optimize credit card benefits and management.

 It was built using majority React Native, SQLite, and Python.
-I used some APIs for the project, including CCstack.io and openai.com.
+I used some APIs for the project, including CCstack.io, Google Places, and openai.com.

 ## Current Functionality
 * Card identification and storage